pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 -->

-## We can just try things
+## We can just try things together

 ### Glance through the Help Texts

+Asking for help can damage your Drawing on Screen, so don't ask until you're ok with that limitation

 To see all our Turtle Verbs listed, try

     help(t)

-The Help appears in the Tab or Window of the Turtles, not the Tab or Window where you typed out 'help(t)' to ask for it.
+The Help appears in the Window Tab Pane where the Turtles draw things, not the Window Tab Pane where you typed out 'help(t)' to ask for the Help.
 When you're done reading the Help, press Q to see your Drawings again.
 Press Spacebar before Q if you want to see more Screenfuls of the Help

-You'll see our Help suggests you play around, saying please try Arc, Backward, Beep, Bye,
+You'll see our Help suggests you play around

+It suggest you try speaking the Command Verbs it knows:
+Arc, Backward, Beep, Bye,
-ClearScreen,
+ClearScreen, Defaults,
 Forward,
-HideTurtle, Home,
+H, HideTurtle, Home,
 IncX, IncY, IsDown, IsVisible,
 Label, Left,
 PenDown, PenUp,